timegamin/polymarket-ai-market-suggestor/README.md

 Logging is powered by Loguru; set `LOGURU_LEVEL=DEBUG` for verbose traces.

 Dockerfile coming soon (project is fully dependency-pinned via `requirements.txt` / `pyproject.toml`).

----

-## License

-Apache-2.0.
-Use responsibly and comply with Polymarket’s terms of service.
-Trading and forecasting carry risk.

----

 ## Need help or collaboration?